bendaikh/abedrhman/README.md

-# Bouyahya - Laravel with Vue.js and Blade
+# Abedrhman - Laravel with Vue.js and Blade

 A Laravel application demonstrating the integration of Blade templates and Vue.js components.